2.b) The Big Bang Theory and Inflation

 Inflation of the Universe

-In both explosion of two big black balls or a physical limit of the mass, reversion of compressed mass would provoke a great expansion of the global aether.
+In both explosions of two big black balls or a physical limit of the mass, reversion of compressed mass would provoke an enormous expansion of the Global Aether.
 If the size of the big black balls involved were sufficiently large, this expansion could explain the period known as cosmic inflation.

-However, even if they were not, the period of cosmic inflation Universe could also happen if the size were large enough to provoke such a large decrease in longitudinal tension of the global aether, that could produced the undoing of the knots that form the mass of nearby stars and holes, due to their tendency to decompression.
+However, even if they were not so big, the period of cosmic inflation in the Universe could also happen if the size was large enough to provoke a substantial decrease in longitudinal tension of the Global Aether and, consequently, the undoing of the knots that form the mass of nearby galaxies.

-A knot of strings can be easily undone if its internal tension is relaxed.
+A knot of strings can become undone easily if its internal tension is relaxed.

-Thus, electromagnetic waves travelling upon luminiferous aether –and this one being dragged by longitudinal tension of the global aether– will have velocities much higher than *c* in the initial moments of the Universe, even if it is just our local one.
+Thus, electromagnetic waves traveling upon LUM Aether (Luminiferous, universal, and mobile) –and this one dragged by the longitudinal tension of the Global Aether– will have velocities much higher than *c* in the universe.

-To conclude this book on the life of the Universe, we would like to thank all the collaborators of Wikipedia for their work and efforts to contribute to Modern Science because they are more objective than technical papers, bearing in mind their authors are always an interested part.
+To conclude this book on the life of the Universe, we would like to thank all the collaborators of Wikipedia for their work and efforts to contribute to Modern Science because they are more objective than technical papers.

-Finally, I’ve just realized something; according to Global Mechanics, when we move, we do not only abandon the space we were occupying, but also the reticular structure of matter of which we were made of and which we were modulating with our energy.
-I do not know why, but this is beginning to remind me of the Equation of Love.
+Finally, we have just realized something; according to Global Mechanics, when we move, we do not only abandon the space we were occupying, but also the reticular structure of matter which we were modulating with our energy.
+We do not know why, but this is beginning to remind us of the Equation of Love.

 * * *